-2.4 Additional Resources
+2.4.
+Additional Resources:

 Lecture Information: All lectures will be delivered entirely face-to-face, in person.
 Lectures will not be recorded or streamed.
-Given the changes made to the course manual this year, I do not have existing lecture videos to offer.
 Completed lecture notes will be uploaded to the course website at the end of every week.
 It is, however, strongly recommended that you attend every class.